rdmpage/index-fungorum-coldp/README.md

 ### Adding to ChecklistBank

-For now this process is not automated, so we need to manually upload the three files (names.tsv`, `references.tsv`, and `metadata.yml`) to ChecklistBank.
+For now this process is not automated, so we need to do this manually.
+Zip `names.tsv` and `references.tsv` together and upload to ChecklistBank.
+If you change `metadata.yml`, then upload that file directly to ChecklistBank.

 ### Triple store

+Create triples using `export-triples.php` which generates triples creating taxon name and linking to publication.
+Can upload to local Oxigraph for testing and exploration.

 ```
 curl 'http://localhost:7878/store?graph=http://www.indexfungorum.org' -H 'Content-Type:application/n-triples' --data-binary '@triples.nt'  --progress-bar